Back

 AI products are about trust, not automation.

 Mid-project, I had real doubts about the AI premise.
 Working through that tension made me design for augmentation, not replacement.
-The output is AI-generated, but every screen is built around a human making the final call.
+Every screen is built around a human making the final call.

 3